Reissue on Signum Records.

 The first performance

 The cast for the first performance of Artaxerxes was led by Charlotte Brent as Mandane and Ferdinando Tenducci as Arbaces.
 Charlotte Brent (1735-1802) was the most celebrated English singer of her time.
 She had received a rapturous reception at her debut as Polly in The Beggar’s Opera in 1759, and was not only Arne’s long-standing pupil but also his mistress.
-In 1755 Arne and his wife (another singer, Cecilia Young, who had appeared in Arne’s Comus but who was now seemingly starting to contradict her surname) had travelled to Ireland to introduce his student to the Dublin public, but he returned to London at the end of the season with Miss Brent, having legally contracted to provide his wife with an allowance of £40 a year.
+In 1755 Arne and his wife (another singer, Cecilia Young, who had appeared in Arne’s Comus) had travelled to Ireland to introduce his student to the Dublin public, but he returned to London at the end of the season with Brent, having legally contracted to provide Young with an allowance of £40 a year.
 The Italian castrato Tenducci (1735-1790) had come to London in 1758, and subsequently lived and performed in England, Scotland and Ireland for almost thirty years.
-Unusually for a castrato he married, but his bride’s family were so furious that they promptly kidnapped her and had the bridegroom thrown in prison.
+Unusually for a castrato, he married, but his bride’s family were so furious that they promptly kidnapped her and had the bridegroom thrown in prison.
 Tenducci enjoyed great fame in London, and the young Mozart made his acquaintance here and was greatly moved by his singing.
 Burney wrote that his performance in Artaxerxes “had a rapid effect upon the public taste, and stimulated to imitation all that were possessed of good ears and flexible voices”, and he achieved more lasting recognition in Tobias Smollett’s novel Humphrey Clinker, in which Lydia Melford comments: “I heard the famous Tenducci, a thing from Italy – it looks for all the world like a man, though they say it is not.
 The voice, to be sure is neither man’s nor woman’s, but it is more melodious than either, and it warbled divinely, that while I listened I really thought myself in paradise.”

 The title role, which unusually is one of the smaller roles, was taken by another Italian castrato, Peretti, while the three remaining roles were taken by English singers, led by John Beard (1717-1791) in the role of Artabanes.
 At the beginning of his career Beard had worked extensively with Handel, singing more parts under the composer than any other singer, including roles in ten of his operas and all of his English oratorios.
 In addition he was a very popular Macheath in The Beggar’s Opera, and sang in many works by Arne, Lampe and Boyce.
 In 1762 he was also the manager of Covent Garden, and his refusal to reduce prices provoked riots during a performance of Artaxerxes, which wrecked the auditorium and caused damage worth £2,000.
 The cast was completed by Miss Thomas in the role of Semira and George Mattocks as Rimenes.